tearust/teaproject/docs/_mining/README.md

 Besides hosting TApps, community members can also participate in [helping run TEA's state maintainer nodes](state-maintainer-nodes.md).
 For further questions on mining, please [consult our mining FAQ](FAQ-Mining.md) or contact us [in our Telegram channel](https://t.me/teaprojectorg).

-# Knowledges prerequisites
+## Knowledges prerequisites

 * Create AWS account
 * Basic TEA operation on Web.
 Starting with alpha.teaproject.org.
 * Know basic operation on CML seed auction, Miner's portal.
 * Know how to check log in TAppStore

-# Installation steps
+## Installation steps

+* Make sure you connect to ETH "Goerli"  testnet
 * Ask TEA dev team for at least 100 T as a startup fund
 * Go to **Seed auction tapp** to buy a CML seed.
 If there is no seed available, you will need to ask the TEA Dev Team or for the next day when new seems coming up
 * Contact TEA Dev Team, provide your own Metamask testing address, ask for  a machine_id
 * Follow the instruction at https://github.com/tearust/nitro-build/blob/main/README.md

-# Verification on your work
+## Verification on your work

 * You should see the CML seeds you owned in CML seeds auction tApp.
 * Go to Miner's portal app to verify your node is up running.